phoenix-ru/fervid/README.md

 </div>

 # fervid

-Vue SFC compiler written in Rust.
+All-In-One Vue compiler written in Rust.

 Currently in early development, and the closest goal is to reach feature-parity with the current [Vue SFC compiler](https://sfc.vuejs.org).

 ## Progress till MVP ![](https://geps.dev/progress/48)